 3. French is the official language spoken

-In case the name didn’t give it away, French Polynesia is an overseas collective of France, meaning citizens actually hold French passports.
-Although each island in French Polynesia has its own native language, French is actually regarded as the only official language throughout the islands.
+In case the name didn’t give it away, French Polynesia is an overseas collective of France.
+These means citizens actually hold French passports.
+Although each island has its own native language, French is actually regarded as the only official language throughout.
 Of course, everyone in hotels and tourist areas also speaks very good English.

 4. The list of adventurous activities on the islands is unending

-One of the biggest and most pleasant surprises I had during my holiday to Tahiti, Bora Bora and Mo’orea was just how many adventurous activities there were to take part in on each island!
+One of the biggest and most pleasant surprises I had during my holiday to Tahiti, Bora Bora, and Mo’orea was just how many adventurous activities there were!
 Here were a few of my favorite activities:

 The rain might have been pouring down when we arrived in Bora Bora, but that didn’t stop me from going on a snorkel safari!
 Although the boat ride (being cold and wet) was rather miserable, as soon as we dove into the crystal clear water, it all became worth it.
-Firstly we went snorkelling in shallow waters amongst vibrant coral and colorful fish.
-We were then taken to a spot where we swam with sharks and stingrays (and even spotted a mantaray)!
+Firstly we snorkelled in shallow waters amongst vibrant coral and colorful fish.
+We then went to a spot where we swam with sharks and stingrays (and even spotted a mantaray)!

 One of the highlights of my Tahiti holiday was exploring the lush, mountainous landscape of Mo’orea by ATV (or quad bike).
-We spent the morning driving through rivers, past pineapple farms and even up a mountain with the most magnificent view over the island and its vibrant lagoons.
+We spent the morning driving through rivers and past pineapple farms.
+We even went up a mountain with the most magnificent views.
 I would highly recommend the experience if you want to see the island in a new, fun way!

-On our second day on the island, we did a 4WD tour and I honestly felt like I had been teleported into Jurassic park.
-We spent the day cruising through Papenoo valley, surrounded by dramatic mountain ranges, lush rain forests and flowing waterfalls in every direction.
+On our second day on the island, we did a 4WD tour.
+I honestly felt like I had been teleported into Jurassic park.
+We spent the day cruising through Papenoo valley, surrounded by dramatic mountain ranges, lush rain forests, and flowing waterfalls in every direction.

-I was absolutely blown away by the standard of food I ate during my holiday in Tahiti.
-I was treated to a diverse range of dining experiences.
-I would find myself sampling traditional Polynesian foods from palm leave bowls at one meal, and the next meal would be a six-course degustation menu at a fine-dining restaurant.
-The French influence is evident in these establishments, although they still manage to integrate a Polynesian flair, commonly offering Mahi-Mahi or Raw Tuna as part of a more traditionally French menu.
+I was absolutely blown away by the standard of food and diverse range of experiences during my holiday in Tahiti.
+I would find myself sampling traditional Polynesian foods from palm leave bowls at one meal.
+Then the next meal would be a six-course degustation menu at a fine-dining restaurant.
+The French influence is evident in these establishments.
+Although they still manage to integrate a Polynesian flair, commonly offering Mahi-Mahi or Raw Tuna as part of a more traditionally French menu.

-When eating liking a local, you’ll find the most popular Polynesian dishes is raw fish tossed in coconut milk.
+When eating liking a local, you’ll find the most popular Polynesian dishes are raw fish tossed in coconut milk.
 Despite not being a big raw fish eater, I absolutely loved this dish (and even ended up eating it for breakfast!).
 Root vegetables are also a common staple in the Polynesia diet, including taro, sweet potato and bread fruit.
-The most popular dessert is called Poe, and consists of starch mixed with mashed banana or pumpkin (again, it tastes a lot better than it sounds).
+The most popular dessert is called Poe.
+It consists of starch mixed with mashed banana or pumpkin (again, it tastes a lot better than it sounds).

 6. Bora Bora isn’t just for honeymooners